-First, David had absolute faith in God.
+Part of why David is called a man after God’s own heart is that he had absolute faith in God.
 Nowhere in Scripture is this point better illustrated than in 1 Samuel 17 where David as a young shepherd boy fearlessly slew the Philistine, Goliath.
-Shortly before the duel, we see direct evidence of David’s faith in verse 37 where David says, “‘The LORD who delivered me from the paw of the lion and from the paw of the bear will deliver me from the hand of this Philistine.’
-And Saul said to David, ‘Go, and the LORD be with you!’"
+Shortly before the duel, we see direct evidence of David’s faith when David says, “‘The LORD who delivered me from the paw of the lion and from the paw of the bear will deliver me from the hand of this Philistine.’
+And Saul said to David, ‘Go, and the LORD be with you!’” (verse 37).
 David was fully aware that God was in control of his life, and he had faith that God would deliver him from impending danger.
 How else would one venture into a potentially fatal situation with such calm and confidence?
 David knew early on in life that God was to be trusted and obeyed.
-As we see in Scripture, David’s faith pleased God, and he is rewarded for it by the Lord.
+As we see in Scripture, David’s faith pleased God, and God rewards David for his faithfulness.

-Fourth, David was truly repentant.
-“It happened, late one afternoon, when David arose from his couch and was walking on the roof of the king’s house, that he saw from the roof a woman bathing; and the woman was very beautiful.
-And David sent and inquired about the woman.
-And one said, ‘Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?’
-So David sent messengers and took her, and she came to him, and he lay with her.
-(Now she had been purifying herself from her uncleanness.)
-Then she returned to her house.
-And the woman conceived, and she sent and told David, ‘I am pregnant’" (2 Samuel 11:2–5).
-The mighty fall hard, and David’s fall included adultery, lying and murder.
-He had sinned against God and he admits it in 2 Samuel 12:13: “David said to Nathan, ‘I have sinned against the LORD.’
+After he sinned, David was truly repentant.
+David’s sin with Bathsheba is recorded in 2 Samuel 11:2–5.
+The mighty fall hard, and David’s fall included adultery, lying, and murder.
+He had sinned against God, and he admits it in 2 Samuel 12:13: “David said to Nathan, ‘I have sinned against the LORD.’
 And Nathan said to David, ‘The LORD also has put away your sin; you shall not die.’”
 But admitting our sin and asking for forgiveness is only half of the equation.
-The other half is repentance, and David did what we should all do: repent of our sins.
+The other half is repentance, and David did that as well.
 Psalm 51 is David’s prayer of repentance to God: “Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin!"
 (Psalm 51:1–2).